-The study continues to aim at providing an instrument to help to the EU and MS to shape and adapt their energy policies with a view to supply security.
-It could, more in particular, be useful in the context of the Strategic EU Energy Review as proposed by the EU Commission in its 2006 Green Paper on EU energy policy (EC, 2006) and as published in January 2007 (EC, 2007).
+This study aims to provide an instrument to help the EU and MS shape and adapt their energy policies with a view to supply security.
+More particularly, it could be a useful instrument to realize the Strategic EU Energy Review as proposed by the EU Commission in its recent Green Paper on EU energy policy (EC, 2006).
 This is further discussed in Section 2 of this study.
-Section 3 then elaborates the proposed concept of energy security of supply standards.
+Section 3 then elaborates on the proposed concept of energy security of supply standards.
 It explains the role of indicators in the standards, followed by a description of the process for developing them.
 Moreover, the use of SoS standards in a review process of energy supply security is elucidated.
-Section 4 discusses the indicator to address short term risks and to be used in SoS standards: the Crisis Capability Index.
-The indicator that has been developed for the more longer term is the Supply/Demand index (S/D index) by which the medium and long-term security of supply can be assessed.
-This is presented and discussed in Section 5.
-In Section 6 the use of the S/D index is further illustrated with examples for the EU-27.
-Section 7 continues with the more qualitative issue of multilateral action, followed by a possible combination of the two Indices in Section 8.
-The report concludes in Section 9 with some final remarks.
+The model that has been developed for the Supply/Demand Index (S/D Index) by which the medium and long-term security of supply can be assessed is presented and discussed in Section 4.
+In Section 5, the use of the S/D Index is illustrated with some examples.
+Section 6 discusses the other indicator to be used in SoS standards: the Crisis Capability Index, while Section 7 continues with the more qualitative issue of multilateral action.
+The study concludes with some final remarks in Section 9.

-The Appendices A to C provide additional details on the S/D Index model, its data used and quantifications.
+The Appendices A to C provide additional details on the S/D Index model, its data and quantification.